Richardaeld/cola-vending-machine/README.md

 + As a client, I am a repeat customer and I want to save my purchase information.
 + As a client, I want to be able to purchase a cola.
 + As a client, I want to be able to view my login name.
++ As a client, I want to be able to update my name.
++ As a client, I want to be able to change my password.

 ### Admin
 #### General